intel-analytics/ipex-llm/python/orca/example/learn/pytorch/brainMRI/README.md

 Options

 - `--cluster_mode` The cluster mode, such as local, yarn-client, spark-submit.
 Default is `local`.
-- `--backend` The backend of PyTorch Estimator; bigdl, torch_distributed, and spark are supported.
-Default is `torch_distributed`.
+- `--backend` The backend of PyTorch Estimator; bigdl, ray, and spark are supported.
+Default is `ray`.
 - `--epochs` The number of epochs to train for.
 Default is 2.
 - `--batch_size` The number of samples per gradient update.
 Default is 64.
 - `--data_dir` The path to the dataset.
 Default is `./kaggle_3m`.